Home » Recipes » How to Host the Best Clambake Ever

 It’s been a very effective process for me – but do what works for you.

-How to Set a Table for a Clambake
+Creating the Perfect Table Setting for a Clambake

 I’ve been to a few clambakes where the tabletop decor was as simple as newspaper on the table and then the clambake was dumped right on top.